Newton-Okounkov body, Rees algebra, and analytic spread of graded families of monomial ideals: Introduction

 In initial studies of Newton-Okounkov bodies, a particular result that has captivated many algebraists' interest is the beautiful ``Volume $=$ Multiplicity'' formula (see, for instance, \cite[Theorem A]{LM2009}, \cite[Theorem 2]{KK2012} and \cite[Theorem 6.8]{KK2014}).
 Since then this formula has been explored and generalized in various directions (cf. \cite{Cut2013,Cut2014,CM2021a,CM2021b}).
 We shall provide yet another formula, which interprets the analytic spread of a graded family of monomial ideals in terms of its Newton-Okounkov body.

 The \emph{analytic spread} of a graded family $\I$ of ideals in $R$ is defined to be

 where $\mm$ denotes the maximal homogeneous ideal in $R$.
 This notion of $\ell(\I)$ generalizes the familiar notion of the \emph{analytic spread} $\ell(I)$ of an ideal $I$ (when $\I$ is the family of ordinary powers of $I$) and the \emph{symbolic analytic spread} $\ell_s(I)$ (when $\I$ is the family of symbolic powers of $I$).
+Geometrically, the analytic spread of an ideal $I$ is the dimension of the special fiber of the blowup along the variety defined by $I$, while the symbolic analytic spread of a locally principal ideal $I$ on the punctured spectrum can be viewed as a local version of the Kodaira dimension associated to this divisor if the symbolic Rees algebra is Noetherian.
 A recent work of Cutkosky and Sarkar \cite[Lemma 3.6]{CS2021} showed that for any graded \emph{filtration} $\I$ of ideals in a local ring, $\ell(\I)$ is finite.
 Their argument in fact extends to any graded family of ideals in a polynomial ring; see, for instance, Proposition \ref{lem.CS3.6}.

 When $\I$ is Noetherian (i.e., the Rees algebra $\R(\I)$ is a Noetherian ring), $\ell(\I)$ also provides a measure for the rate of growth of the minimum number of generators of $\I$.
 Specifically, by letting $\mu(I)$ denote the minimum number of generators for an ideal $I$ and assuming that $\R(\I)$ is Noetherian, it is observed in Remark \ref{rmk.ellNoetherian} that